-The Fibrinolysis Comprehensive Panel test contains 1 test.
+The Fibrinolysis Comprehensive Panel test contains 1 test with 8 biomarkers.

 An increase in PAI-1 antigen is associated with an increased risk for post-operative venous thrombosis, myocardial infarction, and (probably) stroke.
 A severe deficiency of alpha-2 antiplasmin or PAI-1 antigen has been associated with bleeding.
 A shortened euglobulin lysis time correlates with a severe deficiency of alpha-2 antiplasmin or PAI-1 antigen.
 Elevations in fibrin monomer, fibrinogen degradation products, and D-dimer usually indicate vascular thrombosis (mainly venous) but are also associated with malignancy and infection.
 Conversely, a normal D-dimer and/or negative fibrin monomer suggests the absence of deep venous thrombosis and pulmonary emboli.
 Marked reduction in plasminogen has been associated with a prothrombotic state, and an elevated TPA level is a risk marker of coronary artery disease.